Morris Park Aerodrome: Other activities

-The March 1909 issue of Aeronautics included a paper by R. W. Jamieson describing a device used to lay out a screw propeller for an airplane, taking into account the diameter and pitch.
-Jamieson described the layout process in a talk to the Society; the device itself was presented to the Society and installed at the Morris Park Aerodrome for use by the society's members.
+The March 1909 issue of Aeronautics included a paper by R. W. Jamieson describing a device used to lay out a screw propeller for an airplane.
+The exact form of a propeller is a complex three-dimensional shape which depends on blade diameter and rotational speed, as well as the aircraft's intended forward speed, with blade pitch varying continuously from the hub to the tip of each blade.
+The laying out process computes the required pitch profile and transfers these computations to a blank piece of material so it can be shaped.
+Jamieson described this process in a talk to the Society; the device itself was presented to the Society and installed at the Morris Park Aerodrome for use by the Society's members.

-A report in the April 1909 issue of Aeronautics Magazine described new aircraft (referred to as "machines") that were being planned or under construction by at least twenty members of the Society and would be exhibited at Morris Park in the spring of that year.
-The report noted that Anna Held christened the first aeroplane constructed entirely at Morris Park.
+A report in the April 1909 issue of Aeronautics described new aircraft (referred to as "machines") that were being planned or under construction by at least twenty members of the Society and would be exhibited at Morris Park in the spring of that year.
+The report noted that celebrity actress Anna Held christened the first airplane constructed entirely at Morris Park.
 The magazine had previously observed that Americans often named their aircraft, contrary to the European habit of numbering them: "Flying machines have a something that is akin to a personality, and giving them names, even if it does not help us to realize their individuality, and perhaps it may, at least it helps in a curiously subtle way to popularize them."